syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 **Step 3:**

-To apply predefined themes, we need to choose the needed themes from Themes List available in ComboBox in the TopLeft Corner.
+To apply predefined themes, we need to select the appropriate themes from Themes List available in ComboBox in the TopLeft Corner.